JohanBernt/Advanced-BMI-Calculator/README.md

 # Advanced-BMI-Calculator
-Advanced BMI Calculator using If statements
+A simple excercise building on the last BMI calculator where I created an Advanced BMI Calculator using If statements.
+Note that Atom was used.